 - The quality of the press

-Thus, the lifetime of the injection mould depends on its quality and the materials used during its manufacture.
+Thus, the lifetime of the injection mold depends on its quality and the materials used during its manufacture.
 These materials have a strong impact on the price.
-However, they must be selected primarily according to the technical needs.
+However, they must be selected primarily according to technical needs.
 In addition, the heat treatments applied must be chosen according to the steels.
 It is essential to find the appropriate treatments at the risk of destroying the impressions.
-Taking care of the mould makes it possible to increase its lifetime and the number of parts that can be created.
+Taking care of the mold makes it possible to increase its lifetime and the number of parts that can be created.

 - The type of injection required.

 It is important to note that the price of a plastic injection mold is amortized by the quantity of parts produced.
 An injection part can cost between a few cents and a few euros.
 This price depends on multiple elements, the main ones being the following: